Becoming a solicitor at Wrigleys

 We are now accepting applications for candidates to join us in September 2026.
 These may be for traditional Periods of Recognised Training under the transitional arrangements, or you may be an SQE candidate, or looking for a legal apprenticeship.
 Please make it clear on your application which route you are pursuing.

-Our recruitment process is as follows:
+Our process is as follows:

 - Please apply by sending your CV and a covering letter by email to email@example.com

-- We hope to be able to run a virtual or in-person Vacation Scheme, in May/June 2021.
-Applications received by 31 March will be considered for this.
-We will select candidates based on their applications, and on short informal interviews.
+- We will run a Vacation Scheme in our Leeds office in June/July 2024, for candidates who apply for our September 2026 vacancies.
+Only applications received by the end of 6 May 2024 will be considered for this.
+We will select candidates for the Vacation Scheme based on their applications, and on short online interviews.

 - Offers will be made shortly after the interviews have taken place.

-We are committed to providing equal opportunities in employment.
+- We are committed to providing equal opportunities in employment.

-- private client, trusts, probate and tax planning,
+- Private client, trusts, probate and tax planning

 - Court of Protection